vegaprotocol/specs/protocol/0095-LIQM-liquidity_mechanisms.md

 Where:

 - $M_{i_j}$ is the maker fees of party ${j}$ in epoch ${i}$
 - $N$ the requirement specified by the network parameter `liquidityProvider.proportionRequirement`

 By designating parties as LPs on an epoch by epoch basis the protocol ensures:

-- "in-active" parties with a large number of ELS points will no longer be rewarded through liquidity mechanisms should they stop providing liquidity (or provide uncompetitive liquidity).
+- "in-active" parties with a large number of ELS points will no longer be rewarded through liquidity mechanisms should they stop providing liquidity (or provide un-competitive liquidity).
 - "late-arriving" parties with a small number of ELS points will be rewarded through liquidity mechanisms if they provide competitive liquidity and as such comprise a larger proportion of the markets volume.

 ## Volume of Notional